khadas/khadas_docs/source/vim3/HowToUseTengineApp.md

 The source code repository is a simple demo repository made by khadas based on the tengine API

+{% note warn Note %}
+After tengine-lite v.14 (ie NPU6.4.4.3), the demo only supports local compilation on the board
+{% endnote %}

 ## Get Source code

 The source code repository is located on gitlab of khadas